Glozel artifacts: Dating the artifacts

 Glass found at Glozel was dated spectrographically in the 1920s, and again in the 1990s at the SLOWPOKE reactor at the University of Toronto by neutron activation analysis.
 Both analyses place the glass fragments in the medieval period.
 Alice and Sam Gerard together with Robert Liris in 1995 managed to have two bone tubes found in Tomb II C-14 dated at the AMS C-14 laboratory at the University of Arizona, finding a 13th-century date.

 Thermoluminescence dating (TL) of Glozel pottery in 1974 confirmed that the pottery was not produced recently.
 By 1979, 39 TL dates on 27 artifacts separated the artifacts into three groups: the first between 300 BC and 300 AD (Celtic and Roman Gaul), the second medieval, centered on the 13th century, and the third recent.
 TL datings of 1983 performed in Oxford range from the 4th century to the medieval period.

 Carbon-14 datings of bone fragments range from the 13th to the 20th century.
 Three C-14 analyses performed in Oxford in 1984 dated a piece of charcoal to the 11th to 13th century, and a fragment of an ivory ring to the 15th century.
 A human femur was dated to the 5th century.

 Glozel tablets

 Some 100 ceramic tablets bearing inscriptions are among the artefacts found at Glozel.
-The inscriptions are, on average, on six or seven lines, mostly on a single side, although some specimens are inscribed on both faces.
+The inscriptions are, on average, six or seven lines, mostly on a single side, although some specimens are inscribed on both faces.

 The symbols on the tablets are reminiscent of the Phoenician alphabet, but they have not been conclusively deciphered.
 There were numerous claims of decipherment, including identification of the language of the inscriptions as Basque, Chaldean, Eteocretan, Hebrew, Iberian, Latin, Berber, Ligurian, Phoenician and Turkic.